richafnu/Viva/Viva/pulse/setup-admin-access/set-up-in-app-pulse-experience.md

 2. Search for the author’s name in the search bar and select that user in the populated options.
 3. Select the Pulse surveys you want to delete and click **Delete selected surveys**.
 4. Select **Delete** in the confirmation popup.
-5. You will see a status message in the deletion log that says **‘In progress’**.
+5. You see a status message in the deletion log that says **‘In progress’**.
 Survey deletions can take up to a few minutes.
-6. Once the deletion is successful, the status of the deletion will change to **‘Deleted’**.
+6. Once the deletion is successful, the status of the deletion changes to **‘Deleted’**.
-7. If the deletion was unsuccessful, then the status of the deletion will change to **‘Not deleted’**.
-In this instance, please try the deletion again.
+7. If the deletion was unsuccessful, then the status of the deletion changes to **‘Not deleted’**.
+In this instance, try the deletion again.